Mercedes-Benz Places Tower 2 Now Selling in Brickell

 - 30-year jumbo rate: 6.55%

 Tariffs on building materials continue to pressure new construction costs.
-Projects already under construction — like Mercedes-Benz Places — locked in material pricing before the latest rounds of cost increases.
+Projects already under construction, like Mercedes-Benz Places, locked in material pricing before the latest rounds of cost increases.
 Future project launches will likely pass those costs through to buyers.
+My true cost of owning a Miami luxury condo guide models HOA, property taxes, condo insurance, and reserve contributions so buyers can compare total carrying costs across projects before signing.
 This makes current pre-construction pricing on in-progress projects potentially more attractive than waiting for the next cycle.

 How Mercedes-Benz Places Compares